ChFxPro/sparkconnection2/helene-clean/README.md

 Now you're ready to go!
 The next step is easy to say, but harder to do: make an awesome WordPress theme. :)

 Good luck!

+# Ignore backup files from refactoring scripts
+*.bak
+## Backup Files

+During automated refactors, backup copies of modified files are created with a `.bak` extension (e.g., `style.css.bak`).
+These backups allow easy review and rollback of changes.
+We add `*.bak` to `.gitignore` so they are not tracked by Git.
+After verifying the refactor, you can safely delete these files.